rajends1/berkshirebookstore/README.md

 You can modify the configuration settings in the `settings.py` file according to your environment, such as database settings, static files handling, and more.

 ## Contributing
-Contributions are welcome!
+Credit goes to code institute Hackaton project team guidance Contributions are welcome!
 If you'd like to contribute, please fork the repository and create a pull request.
 You can also report issues or request features by opening an issue on GitHub.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.